vmchale/atspkg/README.md

 ```

 You need only specify the source file and the target; `atspkg` will parse your
-ATS source files and track them (it will not track included C however).
+ATS source files and track them (it will not track included C).

 ### Depending on a Library